Manitoba maple - Acer negundo

-Also known as the Box-elder, this is our only native maple that has divided leaves.
-These maples only grow to about 20 m but they grow quite quickly.
-Their range in Ontario is expanding as these maples can grow in a variety of soils and Manitoba Maples are often found in disturbed areas and along rivers and streams.
+Also known as the box-elder, this is our only native maple that has compound leaves.
+These maples only grow to about 20 m but they grow quickly.
+Their range in Ontario is expanding as Manitoba maples are adaptable and resilient, often found in disturbed areas and along rivers and streams.
 They are known to have rather weak branches that tend to break during severe storms.

 The mature bark is ridged.
 Photo by Brian Lacey.

-Manitoba Maples leaves typically have 5-7 leaflets but can have 3 or 9.
+Manitoba maple leaves typically have 5-7 leaflets but can have 3 or 9.
 Photo by Brian Lacey.

 These leaves only have 3 leaflets.
 Photo by Brian Lacey.

-This maple often has a spralling form with low branches.
+This maple often has a sprawling form, with low branches.
 Photo by Robert Hall.

 Ontario Tree Atlas map of non-planted Manitoba Maples.
 1995-1999.